 DAY 1 – Explore & Relax

-Opt to explore the 1.9-kilometre (1.2 mile) King Mountain trail.
-A bit of an uphill climb, this lovely trail takes 45 minutes to an hour to complete and offers 10 lookouts with spectacular views of Ottawa and its surrounding region.
-The hike culminates at the Eardley Escarpment, which provides a stunning view from 300 metres (984 feet) above the Ottawa Valley.
-Make sure to bring a camera to capture the impressive backdrop of fall colours!
+You can walk, bike or hike the many trails in Gatineau Park.
+One highlight is to explore the 1.9-kilometre (1.2 mile) King Mountain trail.
+A bit of an uphill climb, this lovely hike takes 45 minutes to an hour to complete and offers 10 lookouts with spectacular views of Ottawa and its surrounding region.
+The trek culminates at the Eardley Escarpment with a stunning view from 344 metres (1,129 feet) above the Ottawa Valley.

-If you want more of an adrenaline-packed activity, opt to take on Camp Fortune’s Aerial Experience.
+If you want more of an adrenaline-packed activity, try Camp Fortune’s Aerial Experience.

 Also located in Gatineau Park, Aerial Experience invites visitors to explore the colourful tree tops on a rope bridge and zip line adventure.
 Get all set with a harness and enjoy this two to three-hour adventure that will have you soaring through the trees.